simon-techkid/SpotifyGPX/README.md

 ## Types of Data from Spotify

-Below are some differences between what each type of data Spotify offers has.
+The differences between the types of data Spotify provides are detailed below.
-`Extended streaming history` data takes longer to get, but contains significantly more information than `Account data`
+`Extended streaming history` data takes longer to get, but contains significantly more information than `Account data`.

 ### Account data (5 days):